 It also requires less water.
 Nuclear power requires 600 times more water and coal needs 500 times more water than wind.
 That makes wind power especially useful for drought-prone areas like the Southwest.

 Construction also takes a long time.
-First, the site must be evaluated for wind speed, direction, temperature, air pressure, turbulence, humidity.
-Developers build several local meteorological towers, radars, and lasers to study the potential sites for a year.
+First, the site must be evaluated for wind speed, direction, temperature, air pressure, turbulence, and humidity.
+Developers build several local meteorological towers, radars, and lasers to study potential sites for a year.

 Turbines are often placed in remote areas.
 This makes them more expensive to maintain and to transport the power.
 The cost of transmission lines can be prohibitive.